alecfei/gilled-mushrooms/README.md

 Seaborn and matplotlib are used for visualisation.

-Visualisation of the information in each column is presented using python.
+Visualisation of each feature is presented using python.

-Analysis via R programming using RStudio is practised.
+Analysis using R programming through RStudio is practised, i.e. machine learing